requestly/requestly.io/blog-posts/simulating-404-status-code-in-blinkit-search-API.md

 I used it to simulate status code responses on certain prominent websites.

 I tried this with the following sites to see how the site handles the simulation of 500- Internal Server Error status code.

+> If you want to simulate a different status code for network traffic in Android apps, use our [Android Debugger](/debug-android-apps/)

 ## Simulating 404 status code on blinkit search.